We'd like your feedback

 5. Participant has confirmed diagnosis of hypertension.

-6. Participant meets the following BP criteria: 24-hour ambulatory BP monitoring (ABPM) at either screening visit or baseline (randomisation) visit, with mean daytime SBP of ≥135 mmHg and <170 mmHg and mean daytime DBP of >85 mm Hg and <115 mmHg (N.B.
+• 24-hour ambulatory BP monitoring (ABPM) at either screening visit or baseline (randomisation) visit, with mean daytime SBP of ≥135 mmHg and <170 mmHg and mean daytime DBP of >85 mm Hg and <115 mmHg (N.B.
 By default, Ambulatory Blood Pressure Monitoring [ABPM] at screening visit will be used at baseline visit.
-However, if there has been an addition of new medication after participants screening visit, 24-hour ABPM must be repeated at baseline visit).
+However, if there has been an addition of new medication after participant’s screening visit, 24-hour ABPM must be repeated at baseline visit, but the screening ABPM will be used for eligibility criteria).

 7. Participant has one or more of the following associated conditions: